anas-abbadi09/Control-System-Training-Program/Linux.md

 2.  **Open & Customizable**:
     Engineers adapt Linux to interface with unique hardware (e.g., beamline detectors, motors, power supplies, and beam position sensors).
 3.  **Industry Standard**:
-    Globally, >90% of supercomputers and cloud systems use Linux.
     Synchrotrons like SESAME rely on it for scalability and scientific tool integration.

 ### Why Command Line?